 On some of our tours we will take you to spots outside of the Nature Reserve, which means we will take a right at the end of our bay.
 Diabolo and The Witch are awaiting you!

-The Baia Grande, the Big Bay, is right in front of our center and therefor ideal for Discover Scuba Diving, Refresher or Check Dives.
+The Big Bay is located right in front of our center and therefor ideal for Discover Scuba Diving, Refresher or Check Dives.
 You can start exploring the underwater world right from the shore and enjoy the most beautiful sides of the sea.

 The bay is also great for night dives, where you are likely to see hunting Squids, Rays and Dragonheads.

 It is shaped by small canyons and rocks and has a maximum depth of 16 m.
-In the last couple of years we have seen a lot of Rays here and occasionally Nudibranches.
+In the past couple of years we have seen a lot of rays here and occasionally Nudibranches.

 The name gives it away: This dive site has canyons of different sizes through which you can dive.
 Some of them are connected by small bridges and arches.
 On a larger sandy area one can find Rays or Wide-eyed Flounders.
 Also Needlefish like to hang out here.
 It is one of the dive sites that you can reach from land or by boat.